gensx-inc/gensx/examples/reusableComponents/README.md

 # Reusable Components Example

 This example shows how to create reusable components and workflows that can be used with different models and providers.
-For more details on building reusable components, see the [docs on building reusable components](https://gensx.com/concepts/reusable-components).
+For more details on building reusable components, see the [docs on building reusable components](https://gensx.com/docs/concepts/reusable-components).

-In particular, this example creates a `DocumentProcessor` component that supports a config for a default model and a small model and uses those providers to process a document and extract metadata from it.
+In particular, this example creates a `ProcessDocument` component that supports a config for a default model and a small model and uses those providers to process a document and extract metadata from it.

 ## Usage